 This route is intense.
-I can honestly see why the route from Lisbon to Porto is not so popular.
+I can see why the route from Lisbon to Porto is not so popular.
 Many extremely long days of 30+ kilometers, taking 9 and 10 hours in the intense 40-degree sun.
 Leaving Lisbon, there are many kilometers of industrial areas and remote, dusty roads passing through arid farmlands.
-It takes several days to get to a village with the historical charm you have been expecting.
+It takes several days to get to a village with the historical charm you might have been expecting.

 But in this Camino’s defense, I passed through a wider variety of landscapes in my first-day trekking, than in any other trek I have recently done.

 Ten days into this journey, I have more than 10 blisters on my feet.
 This is new to me.
 I never get sore feet, but I think the intense heat has caused my feet to sweat, and damp socks are a disaster and you are sure to blister up.
 So every night I had to do some minor first-aid, draining, bandaging, and pampering.

 As I continued to walk north, I could see the dark brown clouds of the forest fires that have been breaking out all over the center of the country.
 As I enter a cafe for a coffee or sandwich, the local Portuguese TV shows the news of how they are battling the fires, all day long.

 So I will continue my next three weeks, walking through Portugal, cherishing every freaking second of every day.

 I’m seeing incredible sights.

 And I am really looking forward to returning to Dubai for work.

 Love to everyone out there.

 Next post will have more about the beautiful places and people I am seeing and meeting.